solita/sqli-poc/README.md

 ## The problem briefly

-Spring data relies on helper class QueryUtils, which does the following:
+[Spring Data]http://projects.spring.io/spring-data/) relies on helper class QueryUtils, which does the following:

 ```
 QueryUtils.applySorting("select person from Person person", new Sort("firstName"))
 ```

-Effectively this doesn't validate or escape the string inside Sort properly.
+Effectively this doesn't validate or escape the string given to *Sort* constructor properly.
 This method is not normally accessed directly by application developers as creating raw queries with plain strings is not a good practice, but relatively innocent code can inadvertently contain SQL injection because of this.
-The PoC demonsrates how this might realistically happen (and did happen).
+The PoC demonsrates how this might realistically happen (and did happen in our real-life application).

-Many tutorials for Spring Data and Spring JPA explain that it's possible to create sortable queries easily, without actually worrying about SQL in this manner:
+Many tutorials for [Spring Data JPA](http://projects.spring.io/spring-data-jpa/) explain that it's possible to create sortable queries easily, without actually worrying about SQL in this manner:

 ```
 interface PersonRepository extends PagingAndSortingRepository<Person, Long> {